AttwellBrian/face-access-control/README.md

 FacePredictor takes images as input, determines where the face is located and guesses who the face belongs to.

-BackgroundConsistencyAnalysis is used to determine whether the face is actually a foreground face, or likely a picture of a face.
+BackgroundConsistencyAnalysis is used to determine whether the face is actually a foreground face, or likely a picture of a face (ie, a spoofed face).

 FaceView does some processing of video frames.
 And passes frames to the recognition service and BackgroundConsistencyAnalysis.